Do Go On - 350 - Arctic Badass Peter Freuchen

 I want to believe.

-I think he just probably is a better craftsman.
+I think he just probably was a better craftsman, that's all.

 Yeah.